AbdulRafaySabir/manual-testing-saucedemo/README.md

 # Project Summary:
-This is a complete manual testing  for SauceDemo - Ecommerce Website, including test design, execution, Bug Reporting and documentation.
+This is a complete manual testing  for SauceDemo - Ecommerce Website, including test plan, test cases, test execution, Bug Reporting, and documentation.